vokter/vokter/README.md

 ## Reading

-Once a request has been received or a difference-detection job was triggered, the raw content and the Content-Type of the specified document are fetched.
-With the Content-Type, an appropriate Reader class that supports the conversion of the raw content into a string (filtered of non-informative data or XML tags) is collected and used.

-Reader classes follow the plugin paradigm, which means that compiled Reader classes can be added to or removed from the 'argus-readers' folder during runtime, and Argus will be able to dynamically load a suitable Reader class that supports the obtained Content-Type.
+Argus supports reading of multiple web document formats, like HTML, XML, JSON and Plain-Text, where raw content is converted into a clean string, filtered of non-informative data (e.g. XML tags).
+Reading logic, which is different for all formats, is covered by Reader classes which follow the plugin paradigm.
+This means that compiled Reader classes can be added to or removed from the 'argus-readers' folder during runtime, and Argus will be able to dynamically load a suitable Reader class for each document Content-Type.

 When Reader classes are instanced, they are stored in on-heap memory cache temporarily (5 seconds).
-This reduces the elapsed duration of discovering available Reader classes and instancing one for consecutive stems of documents with the same language (for example, English).
+This reduces the elapsed duration of discovering available Reader classes and instancing one for consecutive reads of documents with the same Content-Type.

 ## Indexing